Your Guide To Managing Client Expectations

 1. Identify the level of service they require

-2. Identify their needs and wants
+2. Pinpoint their needs and wants

-3. Write client expectations down
+3. Write down client expectations

 Keep in mind that verbally communicating doesn’t have the same effect as written communication.
 When you agree to conditions or terms, having everything in writing with precise wording ensures there’s no misunderstanding.